-Unlike committees, which are authorized by the CCCC Constitution and Bylaws, Member Groups (including Special Interest Groups and Standing Groups) are not.
+CCCC member groups, including Special Interest Groups and Standing Groups, are outlined in the CCCC Bylaws VIII.C and VIII.D.
 Though they serve CCCC members in important ways, their structure is less formal.
-As of August 2022, the CCCC Constitution does provide for Standing Groups to have representation on the CCCC Executive Committee, outlined in Article IV, Section 1.B.9.
+The CCCC Constitution does provide for Standing Groups to have representation on the CCCC Executive Committee, outlined in Article IV, Section 1.B.9.